facebook tracking

 Walking in my Thursday Scout

-As you can tell, I’ve bought a ton of boots.
+As you can tell, I’ve bought and worn a ton of boots.

 What I’ve learned is this: you usually get what you pay for, and there are a few brands out there that offer exceptional value for your money.